webaverse-studios/lore-engine/specification/webaverse-script.md

 Webaverse script technical specification

-The `<!webaverse-script>` tag lets you specify the lore for a Webaverse scene.
+Webaverse script files let you specify the lore for a Webaverse scene.
 This includes the setting, characters, and interactive objects in the scene, as well as the full transcript of what happens in the scene.

-The contents are plaintext markdown, separated into sections.
+The contents of a webaverse script file are plaintext markdown, starting with a `<!webaverse-script>` tag, followed by several data sections.
 All sections are required.

 # Start tag